tim-smart/effect-io-ai/effect/Schedule-intersectWith.md

 # intersectWith

-Returns a new schedule that combines this schedule with the specified schedule, continuing as long as both schedules want to continue and merging the next intervals according to the specified merge function.
+Combines two schedules, continuing only if both want to continue, merging intervals using a custom function.

+**Details**

+This function takes two schedules and creates a new schedule that only continues execution if both schedules allow it.
+Instead of automatically using the longer delay (like {@link intersect}), this function applies a user-provided merge function `f` to determine the next interval between executions.

+The output of the resulting schedule is a tuple containing the outputs of both schedules, and the input type is the intersection of both schedules' input types.

 To import and use `intersectWith` from the "Schedule" module: